chandradeep24/Valiant/README.md

 ## Instructions

-### Valiant Neuroidal Model

 Fork the repo before cloning.
 Submit pull requests to have your changes merged.
+Sync the fork periodically to pull changes.

+### Valiant Neuroidal Model

 1. Install miniconda or anaconda
 2. Start a terminal in the Valiant directory